KleptoZombie/KleptoZombie/README.md

-┊    ୨ ۪  𖦹 ֢﹗     I go by Janey or Aradia!
+┊    ୨ ۪  𖦹 ֢﹗      An *awesome* pisces if you will.

 ┊    ୭ 🧷 ✧˚. ᵎᵎ     I am seventeen!
-An *awesome* pisces if you will.

 ┊    ୨ ๑˖  ⟆ ✦  ◜﹗     Please check my [Pronouns Page](https://en.pronouns.page/@kl3ptozombie)!